Leadville Named a “Best Historic Small Town” by USA TODAYJuly 16, 2020

 Twenty nominees were chosen by a panel of relevant experts, which included a combination of editors from USA TODAY; editors from 10Best.com; relevant expert contributors; and sources for both these media and other Gannett properties.
 Over the month of June, the public was allowed to vote online at 10best.com for one nominee, per day.
 See all the top 10 winners.

 Come experience this history for yourself!
 Below are some of the many attractions Leadville offers for history buffs.

 Reopening spring 2021: Make plans to visit the legendary Matchless Mine, where one of Leadville’s most notorious silver kings, Horace Tabor, struck it rich and where his mistress-turned-wife died alone and penniless in 1935.
 See the original mining shaft and headframe used to pull Tabor’s extraordinary wealth from the ground.
 Then, tour the newspaper-lined shack where Baby Doe lived out her days.
 Note: The Matchless Mine will reopen in spring 2021 after rehabilitation of the historic hoist house.

 Come See Us, Safely

 Leadville and Twin Lakes businesses are following public health guidelines, for everyone’s safety.
-Face coverings are required in all public, indoor spaces in Colorado, starting July 17.
-All are following social distancing protocol, as well.
-To learn more, please visit our Summer 2020 Travel Guide.
+Face coverings are required in all public, indoor spaces in Colorado.
+All area businesses are following social distancing protocol, as well.
+To learn more, please visit our 2020 Travel Guide.
 And come see us, safely!